orchidhq/Orchid/docs/src/orchid/resources/wiki/learn/tutorials/how-to-blog.md

 Now that we have some blog posts set up, we can go back and add the latest posts to our homepage.
 We can do by adding a **component** to the homepage's Front Matter, configured to display the latest posts.
 Orchid's Components are just a list of "blocks" which are rendered to the page in order.
 There are many different types of components, and different plugins can add their own.
-An example is the `recentPosts` component from the OrchidPosts plugin.
-We can also add the `pageContent` component, which adds the Markdown content of the `homepage.md`.
+An example is the `recentPosts` component from the orchid-posts-feature plugin.
+We can also add the
+`pageContent` component, which adds the Markdown content of the `homepage.md`.
 If you don't define any components this one is added automatically, but if you use any additional components you'll have to add it yourself.